 It is better to ask your insurer if you need to change your policy or not.
-The last thing you need is to find out that your claims are invalid as you are not covered because your insurance policy is outdated.
+The last thing you need is to find out that your claim is invalid.
+You may not be covered because your insurance policy is outdated!

-If you renew your policy annually or regularly change your insurance provider make sure any contact details you have on file are up to date.
-When you take out a new policy ensure you are not underinsured if disaster does strike.
+If you regularly change your insurance provider make sure their contact details are up to date.
+When you take out a new policy ensure you are not under insured if disaster does strike.
 You must ensure your insurance allows for a claims settlement that will be enough for full restoration.

 Address Safety Concerns

-After the incident, you are responsible to ensure that your business premises are secure.
+After the incident, you are responsible to ensure that your business is secure.
 This will help to prevent further damage, vandalism or theft.
 You will need to ensure that the property is safe to enter and any immediate dangers are dealt with.

-Public Loss Adjusters can help you by recommending local professionals to carry out emergency business repair works.
-Any emergency repair work will be reimbursed after the insurance claim is settled.
+We can help you by suggesting local builders to carry out emergency repair work to your business.
+This work will be reimbursed after the insurance claim is settled.

 Identifying Damaged Contents

 Your insurer may want to examine all damaged items associated with the claim.
 Keep an inventory of all the contents of the building and take photos of everything including stock.
-If you have not kept an up to date inventory attempt to find evidence of all items not listed on the contents page.
+If you haven’t kept an up to date inventory find evidence of all items not listed on the contents page.

-Some items may be repairable while other items may be cheaper to just replace, this is all depending on repair costs and damage dealt with each item.
+Some items may be repairable while other items may be cheaper to just replace.
+This is all dependent on repair costs and damage dealt with each item.
 Remember to not dispose of any items in and around the property unless you are instructed to do so.

 Communication is the Key